vinnylawlor/usefulscripts/docs/FX Trading/FX_Trading_Terms_README.md

 ```

 ## 5. Slice Trading
-**Slice Trading** breaks a large order into smaller pieces—manual or algo-driven.
+**Slice Trading** breaks a large order into smaller pieces—manual or algo-driven. iInvolves breaking a large FX order into multiple smaller "slices" to execute over a set time period or according to market conditions.
+- Objective is to reduce market impact and avoid signaling a large position to the market.
+- Slices may be executed manually or by an algorithm.
+- Often tied to algo trading strategies like TWAP or POV (Participation of Volume).

 ```mermaid
 flowchart LR